ryanflynndev/ryanflynndev/README.md

 # Hey I'm Ryan!
 ![enter image description here](https://i.pinimg.com/originals/e4/26/70/e426702edf874b181aced1e2fa5c6cde.gif)

 Hi there!
 I'm Ryan a passionate Full-Stack Engineer with a background in finance, digital marketing and product development.
 Here you can find all the awesome projects I've made, and all the stuff I have been working hard on.
-I'm currently looking for a role as an engineer, so if you know of any openings let me know!

 # Skills